-To document their achievements, participants receive a co-curricular “transcript.”
-Students who fully engage with the program will be able to confidently articulate their out-of-class experiences to prospective employers and graduate schools, and demonstrate that they have become well-rounded and marketable.
+Students who fully engage in the opportunities available to them will be able to confidently articulate their out-of-class experiences to prospective employers and graduate schools, and demonstrate that they have become well-rounded and marketable.

 - LEADERSHIP There is a strong expectation that the student will exhibit habits of leadership, including curiosity, creativity, judgment, determination, and integrity.
 As an emerging leader, the student will demonstrate ability to motivate and enable others to achieve common goals.